FACT’s definitive guide to eating out in the Red Sea City.

 GO: Visit www.theluckyllama.co for reservations and more information.

-The Social Kitchen Ar Rawdah
+The Social Kitchen

 The Social Kitchen is a vibrant, contemporary restaurant celebrating the rich flavours of the Mediterranean.
 Housed in a spacious, loft-style building, the restaurant offers a relaxed and inviting atmosphere perfect for casual dining or social gatherings.
 The menu features bold flavours and high-quality ingredients, from fresh seafood dishes to succulent grilled meats.
 Beyond the food, the restaurant’s open kitchen concept allows diners to witness the culinary artistry firsthand.
 The in-house bakery is another highlight, offering freshly baked bread, pastries, and cookies.

-GO: Visit www.wearesocial-sa.com for reservations and more information.
+GO: Visit www.wearesocial-sa.com for more information.

-Toki – Leylaty
+Toki

 Does the sound of dim sum get your stomach rumbling?
 Well, a visit to Toki is a must.
-The contemporary Chinese menu includes delicious dim sums.
+The contemporary Chinese menu includes delicious dim sum.
 We’re talking crystal shrimp, spicy lobster, spicy mayo chicken roll and Wagyu puff.
 The menu also includes rice and noodle dishes, from black pepper udon noodles to Singapore noodles.

 GO: Follow @tokiksa on Instagram for more information.

-Tokyo Al Mohammadiyah
+Tokyo

 After wowing diners in Riyadh since 1985, Tokyo has now brought its exquisite flavours and sophisticated ambience to Jeddah.
 Tokyo Jeddah is situated at Signature by Bunyan on the ever-bustling King Abdulaziz Road in the Al Mohammadiyah district.
 As the first Japanese restaurant in Saudi Arabia, Tokyo has garnered widespread recognition for its culinary excellence.
 Signature dishes include the crispy crab salad and prawn tacos, in addition to a range of crafted mocktails, superb sushi and decadent desserts.